 15 Forth Street

-or email to firstname.lastname@example.org
+or email it to firstname.lastname@example.org

 If paying by internet banking, please note that Southland District Council is a Bill Payee with all New Zealand banks.
-Please select the option: SOUTHLAND DISTRICT COUNCIL - RATES and enter your billing numbers where indicated.
-If you have more than one property you must make one payment per property.
+Please select the option: SOUTHLAND DISTRICT COUNCIL - RATES and enter your billing number where indicated.

-You must include your billing number with these payments as without this Council has no way of knowing which property you are paying rates for and this could result in penalties being charged.
+You must include your billing number with these payments as without this, Council has no way of knowing which property you are paying rates for and this could result in penalties being charged.

 Low income earners may be eligible for a rates rebate.
 Central Government provides funding for rates rebates for low-income home owners.